nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 1. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
 	> Having any Java 8 version is not enough.
 This app will not work with earlier versions of Java 8.

-2. Download the latest `taskmanager.jar` from the [releases](../../../releases) tab.<br>
+2. Download the latest `IvoryTasks.jar` from the [releases](../../../releases) tab.<br>

-3. Copy the file to the folder you want to use as the home folder for your Task Manager.<br>
+3. Copy the file to the folder you want to use as the home folder for your task manager.<br>

 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.